VarshaTi97/RestfulBookingAPITests/README.md

 ## Booking API Automated Tests ##

 This is a maven project repository which contains the test scripts, page objects, and test data for testing of Booking API.
 It is a `hybrid driven framework` which incorporates data driven approach.
-Project is hosted on github and using github action to trigger the test in docker contanerised environment and proced the results.
+Project is hosted on Github and using Github action to trigger the test in docker containerised environment and proced the results.
 Target API DOC URL is: https://restful-booker.herokuapp.com/apidoc/index.html#api-Booking-GetBookings

 ### Repo organization ###